Wirecloud/wirecloud/docs/install_and_admin_guide.md

     $ cd /opt
     $ wirecloud-admin startproject wirecloud_instance

-After creating the new instance, you have to configure it choosing a database, populating it and performing final django configurations.
-These steps can be skiped using the `--quick-start` option.
+After creating the new instance, you have to configure it choosing a database, populating it and performing final DJango configurations.
+These steps can be skipped using the `--quick-start` option.
 This will configure the instance to use SQLite3 with a default admin user (password:admin).
 This method is very useful for creating a WireCloud instance for testing:

     $ cd /opt
     $ wirecloud-admin startproject wirecloud_instance --quick-start